syncfusion/ej2-vue-docs/src/spreadsheet/spreadsheet/protect-sheet.md

 * Right-click the sheet tab, select the Protect Sheet item in the context menu, and then select your desired options.
 * Use the [`protectSheet()`](../api/spreadsheet/#protectSheet) method programmatically.

-The following code example shows `Protect Sheet` functionality in the Spreadsheet control.
+The following example shows `Protect Sheet` functionality in the Spreadsheet control.

 {% tab template="spreadsheet/protect-sheet", iframeHeight="450px" , isDefaultActive=true %}